 Enjoy Lake Travis and all its sporting possibilities.
 The repository, which was incorporated into the Colorado River in 1942, stretches almost 64 miles (103 kilometers) in length.
 Go fishing and see if one can get the largemouth bass, catfish, and moonfish rich in Lake Travis.
 Take a dip for a refreshing dip; Lake Travis is renowned for its clear waters.
 Observe the numerous parks located around Lake Travis.
 Use the boat ship at Mansfield Dam Park to place the kayak or speedboat on the water.
 Windsurf or scuba jump at Bob Wentz Park.
 Join other feathered creature watchers at Dink Pearson Park.
 Radical Hollow Park, located at the east end of the lake, is known as one of Texas’s few legitimate discretionary parks.

-Lakeway has an incredible number of parks for its size.
+Lakeway has an incredible number of parks for its size, and similar trend is noticed in Canada.
 Discover something that adapts to the inclinations in the leisure territories, trails, sports courts, and a little more of the Municipal Park by the sea.
 Follow the Lakeway Boulevard walk and bike path through the city.
 Stroll among the exciting highlights of the land in Canyonlands.
 Take the family or pet for a climb along Hurst Creek in Smith Greenbelt.
 Enjoy the lovely outdoor scenery of Lakeway and visit the outskirts of Austin for an energetic social scene.
 In less than 45 minutes, drive to the possibly hippest city in Texas.
 From widely acclaimed showrooms to trendy cafés, Austin has attractions to talk to everyone.
 With great skill in jazz, blues, rock, country, and more, the state capital is also called “World Capital of Unrecorded Music.”

 The Sixth Street